-Kimberly “Kim” Garcia, CPA, CISA, is a director in the Audit Department at MBAF focusing on information technology (IT) risk.
+Kimberly "Kim" Garcia, CPA, CISA, is a director in the Risk & Transaction Advisory Practice at MBAF.
 She has been in the public accounting profession since 2000.

 In addition, Kim has also worked with many public companies, including international and multi-location, on a number of IT audit-related projects to comply with the provisions of Section 404 of the Sarbanes-Oxley Act and led numerous general control reviews and application controls testing over IT and business processes.